 The Board of Directors has adopted a position description for the Chief Executive Officer whose primary role is to take overall supervisory and managerial responsibility for the day-to-day operations of the Corporation's business and manage the Corporation in order to achieve the goals and objectives determined by the Board in the context of the Corporation's strategic plan.
-The Chief Executive Officer's position description sets forth responsibilities including, but not limited to: (i) fostering a corporate culture that promotes ethical practices and encourages individual integrity; (ii) maintaining a positive and ethical work climate that is conducive to attracting, retaining and motivating top-quality employees at all levels; (iii) developing a long-term strategy and vision for the Corporation that leads to the creation of shareholder value; (vi) developing an annual operating plan and financial budget that support the Corporation's long-term strategy; (v) strategy and implementation for major mergers, acquisitions and divestitures; (vi) designing or supervising the design and implementation of effective disclosure and internal controls; (vii) formulating and overseeing the implementation of major corporate policies; (viii) serving as the chief spokesperson for the Corporation and establishing the Corporation's communications framework and strategy; and (ix) ensuring that the Corporation has an effective management team and has an active plan for its development and succession.
+The Chief Executive Officer's position description sets forth responsibilities including, but not limited to: (i) fostering a corporate culture that promotes ethical practices and encourages individual integrity; (ii) maintaining a positive and ethical work climate that is conducive to attracting, retaining and motivating top-quality employees at all levels; (iii) developing a long-term strategy and vision for the Corporation that leads to the creation of shareholder value; (v) developing an annual operating plan and financial budget that support the Corporation's long-term strategy; (v) strategy and implementation for major mergers, acquisitions and divestitures; (vi) designing or supervising the design and implementation of effective disclosure and internal controls; (vii) formulating and overseeing the implementation of major corporate policies; (viii) serving as the chief spokesperson for the Corporation has an effective management team and has an active plan for its development and succession.